-3 credits (spring) DA: L3 ICT Prerequisite: BU124
+3 credits (offered as needed) DA: L3 ICT Prerequisites: BU124

 An integrative course in marketing policy and strategy, employing comprehensive case problems in the formulation of marketing action programs and business policy.
 This course will cover the development, organization, implementation, and control of strategies in the context of the marketing mix of product, price, promotion and distribution.
 Case studies are used to apply the concepts.